ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 You can see the POI API is very *imperative*.
 You create each component from a previous component and then after creation you modify it is as needed.
 I want the DSL to instead allow you to define the workbook *declaratively* by creating a nested structure that mirrors the relation between the classes.

 ### Implementing the DSL:
-So how do we go about implementing a DSL to wrap a existing Java library?
+So how do we go about implementing a DSL to wrap an existing Java library?
 Well Kotlin provides some nice language features that we can build off of.

-__Higher Order Functions, Lambdas as Blocks, Lambda as last parameter__
+#### Higher Order Functions, Lambdas as Blocks, Lambda as last parameter

 One set of fundamental language features are [lambdas and higher order functions](http://kotlinlang.org/docs/reference/lambdas.html#higher-order-functions).
 These concepts will be familiar for those who have worked in Java 8.
 The basic idea is that functions are "first class" can be passed as parameters to *other* functions.

-In our case lets say we want a method called "workbook" which will create a new Workbook for us, apply a supplied method which modifies the notebook and then returns the new notebook.
+In our case lets say we want a method called "workbook" which will create a new Workbook for us.
+The method is passed lambda  which modifies the workbook and then returns the new workbook.
 In Java this would look like:
 <script src="https://gist.github.com/ciferkey/d6cfb19f7c86d57021716fd50f1b9ee6.js"></script>

 In Kotlin this could be done as: